 Does the employee conduct exit interviews in accordance with NRC policies and practices?

 Line managers should tour the facility during their site visits.
-Facility tours should include those areas the employees would normally tour on a routine basis. line manager tours should include an overview of control room activities and inspector interactions with control room staff.
+Facility tours should include those areas the employees would normally tour on a routine basis.
+Project line manager tours should include an overview of control room activities and inspector interactions with control room staff.
 The tour should be used to provide the line manager with insights regarding how well the licensee performs and how well the employee has characterized the licensee performance in communication with NRC regional management.

 During site visits, line managers should make every effort to have discussions with maintenance, operations, radiological controls, engineering and technical support, quality control, and senior site managers as applicable.
 These discussions should include quality of licensee interactions with NRC employees or team inspections.
 Have there been significant conflicts or concerns with findings or the manner in which findings were communicated to the licensee?